Innovative biotechnology leader developing transformative new drugs

 Overview

-Traumatic Brain Injury (TBI) is caused by external forces that disrupt brain function, resulting from incidents like falls, accidents, or violence.
-Its severity ranges from mild concussions to severe injuries, with outcomes varying based on the injury’s extent.
+Traumatic Brain Injury (TBI) is a complex medical condition caused by an external mechanical force that disrupts the normal functioning of the brain.
+TBI can result from various incidents, including falls, motor accidents, and sports injuries.
+The severity ranges from mild (concussion) to severe, with outcomes varying based on injury extent.

 Overview